Frances Chaney: Marriages

-Chaney was married to David Lardner from 1941 until his death in 1944; they had a son and a daughter.
-A war correspondent for The New Yorker, he was killed in France soon after D-Day, when a land mine exploded under a Jeep that carried him.
+In 1941, Chaney married David Lardner, a journalist and the son of famous American author Ring Lardner.
+They had a son and daughter.
+While serving as a World War II correspondent for The New Yorker magazine, David Lardner was killed in France shortly after D-Day, when a land mine exploded under a jeep he was riding in.

-On September 28, 1946, in Las Vegas, Nevada, she married his brother, Ring Lardner Jr., and they remained wed until his death in 2000; they had one son.
+Chaney subsequently married David's brother, the Academy Award-winning screenwriter Ring Lardner Jr., on September 28, 1946, in Las Vegas, Nevada, and they remained wed until his death in 2000; they had one son.